London's not short of a good-looking dinner spot, and we've rounded up the hottest of the hot. Feast your eyes on these dazzlers.

 The Oak, 137, Westbourne Park Road, W2 5QL

-Lots of restaurants in London are doing the Outside In thing to good effect — the garden-conservatory at Blixen and the Salon at Spring are also good places to get a fix of foliage indoors — but Petersham Nurseries have been doing it for longer and with a more relaxed feel than most.
-It's only open for lunch and tends to book up way ahead thanks to the prettiness of the flower-covered space, and the big-name chefs it attracts — that's currently Damien Clisby, ex-Cotswold House.
+Lots of restaurants in London are doing the Outside In thing to good effect, with garden-conservatories and covered terraces, but Petersham Nurseries have been doing it for longer and with a more relaxed feel than most.
+It's only open for lunch and tends to book up way ahead thanks to the prettiness of the flower-covered space, and the big-name chefs it attracts.

 Petersham Nurseries, Church Lane, Petersham Road, TW10 7AB